 Proposing a Self-Supporting Professional Master’s Degree Program

-Consult with Graduate Division Assistant Dean Linda Song (email@example.com, 643-7412) for initial proposal guidance when proposers are first discussing a degree.
-Simultaneously, proposers should consult Campus Finance Lead for Student Fees Hugh Graham, (firstname.lastname@example.org, 664-7406) regarding the program’s financial viability and how to complete the required budget spreadsheet for the proposal.
+Consult with Graduate Division Assistant Dean Linda Song (firstname.lastname@example.org, 643-7412) for proposal guidance when first discussing a degree.
+Simultaneously, proposers should consult Campus Finance Lead for Student Fees Hugh Graham, (email@example.com, 664-7406) regarding the program’s financial viability and how to complete the required budget spreadsheet.
 Proposers will also need to commission a market study to demonstrate sufficient student demand, which can take 2-3 months to complete.
 Contact Ashish Mukharji (firstname.lastname@example.org, 650-387-9776) regarding the market study.

-When a near-final draft is completed, send a non-PDF electronic file of it (with completed budget spreadsheet vetted by the Campus Budget Office) to the Assistant Dean for preliminary Graduate Division review of the proposal’s strength and completeness.
+When a near-final draft is completed, send a non-PDF electronic file of it to the Assistant Dean for preliminary Graduate Division review of the proposal’s strength and completeness.
 Usually two or more draft rounds are necessary before the proposal is ready.
 Only the final proposal to be transmitted to the Graduate Council should be in PDF format.